crespire/rails_railsbook/implementation.md

 I am thinking I should utilize some sort of join model for "friends" instead of utilizing a query on the user model here, so I will have to re-think some of my associations.

-Ideally, I should be able to call `current_user.friends` with scopes `pending` and `accepted` - similiar to my requests right now.
+Ideally, I should be able to call `current_user.friends` with scopes `pending` and `accepted` - similar to my requests right now.
 So I think I'll have to have a think about how to accomplish that.

 Currently have friends working in a "one way" basis.
 The requestor/sender side works, but I am not sure how to make sure the other side (receiver) also work.
 Thinking on it...